 Diets(tudies) are difficult

-Understanding the diet of animals is not only incredibly interesting (who doesn’t love complex food webs) but is also vital for designing and evaluating the effectiveness of species conservation.
+Understanding the diet of animals is vital for designing and evaluating the effectiveness of species conservation.
 Scientists don’t just want to conserve species’ habitat but need to also consider how their food source(s) are protected to ensure the longevity of the species.
 For the case of seabirds, this involves not just protecting the land the birds rest on, but also the vast ocean in which the birds forage.
 Dr. Nimz and fellow scientists based out of Hawai’i did just the investigation for a shearwater seabird that inhabits the Papahānaumokuākea Marine National Monument along the northwest Hawaiian island chain.

 The Aoʻū birds or Christmas shearwater (Puffinus nativitatis) is a seabird that inhabits the furthest northwest Hawaiian island of Hōlanikū (Kure Atoll), which is part of the Papahānaumokuākea Marine National Monument (PMNM).
 They are medium-sized and chocolate brown with a black beak.
 Not much is known about these birds due to their very remote nesting habitat — amongst dense vegetation or within rock crevices on sandy, island beaches.
 Although the seabirds have a decent population size, currently at about 10,000 individuals, they are quite vulnerable to induced predators and invasive species, which they have not evolved to adapt with.

-Bird diet studies are difficult and can often be inconclusive when using traditional methods.
-This type of study can involve either observing prey encounters or sorting through stomach contents to identify prey items.
+Diet studies on birds are notoriously difficult and tedious using traditional methods — either observing prey encounters or sorting through stomach contents to identify consumed prey.
 As you can imagine, the first can be painstakingly long, or infeasible, if the species has a very large area over which it forages.
 And, the latter is much faster, but only gives information on what hasn’t been totally degraded.
-For seabirds, degradation is especially high because of the extended periods of time they spend foraging, often multiple days, before returning to land for rest, meaning most prey items cannot be determined beyond “fish” or “squid”.
+For seabirds, stomach content degradation is especially high because of the extended periods of time they spend foraging, often multiple days, before returning to land for rest, meaning most prey items cannot be determined beyond “fish” or “squid”.

 Queasy stands for quick and easy, right?